Skip to content

 Adrian Mühlroth

-iPhone 12 and 13 mini models didn’t perform well, and the 14, 15, and 16 Plus also fell short of Apple’s expectations.
+The iPhone 12 and 13 mini didn’t perform well, and the 14, 15, and 16 Plus also fell short of Apple’s expectations.
 To boost disappointing iPhone sales, the company is trying something new: the iPhone 17 Air.
-However, if the smartphone looks as the leaks suggest, Apple may face challenges selling the device.
+But if the smartphone looks like the leaks suggest, Apple will have trouble selling the device.

-The iPhone 17 Air is Apple’s attempt to offer customers something novel, aiming to impress with its exceptional design.
-“Air” signifies its lightweight and slim casing–features that set it apart from other smartphones.
-Leakers are now relatively in agreement on what the new model will look like and the compromises the design requires.
+The iPhone 17 Air is Apple’s attempt to offer customers something novel, aiming to impress with its extraordinary design.
+“Air” stands for its lightweight and slim casing–features that set the device apart from other smartphones.
+Leakers are now relatively certain about the new model’s appearance and the design compromises it requires.
 It mainly brings technical limitations, but for me, one visual detail is particularly problematic.

 Design of the iPhone 17 Air Appears in Videos

 TECHBOOK has already extensively reported on the iPhone 17 Air.
-About the small battery, which, paired with a giant display, means miserable runtimes.
-About the ultra-slim casing, making the device–similar to the MacBook Air–likely the thinnest iPhone ever.
-We’ve also discussed the camera bar, which is supposed to look like the one on the Google Pixel 9.
+About the small battery, which paired with a giant display means poor battery life.
+About the ultra-slim casing, making the device–similar to the MacBook Air–the thinnest iPhone ever.
+We’ve also discussed the camera bar, which is supposed to look like the Google Pixel 9.

-Also interesting: Google mocks leaked iPhone 17 in ad
+Also interesting: Google mocks leaked iPhone 17 in commercial

-We also covered the videos with dummy units of the iPhone 17 Air.
-But while watching a hands-on by leaker Majin Bu with a current dummy, one detail particularly caught my attention: Apple might be making a huge mistake with the camera.
+We’ve also covered the videos with dummy units of the iPhone 17 Air.
+But while watching a hands-on by leaker Majin Bu with a current dummy, one detail particularly caught my eye: Apple might be making a huge mistake with the camera.
 I really hope the smartphone doesn’t look like this:

 X Corp. placeholder